 You should also define a list of negative keywords which you don’t want to target.
-It helps you save time otherwise wasted on candidates whom you don’t want to reach out.
+It helps you save time otherwise wasted on candidates whom you don’t want to reach out to.

 Defining your ideal candidate persona helps you figure out sources where these candidates might be.
 Try to be as specific as possible in defining your search criteria.
 Most of the recruiters use generic keywords and end up connecting with the same bunch of people as their peers.
 Targeting specific niche keywords helps you reach new candidates.
 Every recruiter loves LinkedIn as a primary source.
 Try to remove your LinkedIn love bias and explore other sources as well.
 For

 It is really easy to send a mass email to your candidate database but you hardly get any reply.
-Studying the candidate and sending them a super personalised first email really helps.
-I have personally seen some recruiters getting close to 70% response rate when they send a super-personalised introductory email.
+Studying the candidate and sending them a super personalized first email really helps.
+I have personally seen some recruiters getting close to a 70% response rate when they send a super-personalized introductory email.

 You should always study the person you are reaching out to.
-Talk about their interests, achievements, life and make first touch-point highly personalised.
+Talk about their interests, achievements, and life and make the first touch-point highly personalized.

 Create drip campaigns for recruiting emails

 Drip email campaigns are a set of emails sent out automatically as per a predefined schedule.
-Sending a super personalised first touch point gets you candidate’s attention, but to actually get a reply you need to follow-up with the candidate.
-Most people usually reply on 2nd email of the campaign.
-These personalised
+Sending a super personalized first touch point gets your candidate’s attention, but to actually get a reply you need to follow up with the candidate.
+Most people usually reply to 2nd email of the campaign.
+These personalized

-Most people usually reply on 2nd email of the campaign.
-These personalised follow-ups can be automated using tools like Recruiterflow.
-Try not sending emails on weekends.
-Also, figure out what time in the day works best.
+Most people usually reply to 2nd email of the campaign.
+These personalized follow-ups can be automated using recruiting CRM tools like Recruiterflow.
+Try not to send emails on weekends.
+Also, figure out what time of the day works best.

 A true marketer always measures data while running a campaign.
 It helps them figure out what’s working and what’s not and iterate their campaigns accordingly.

-As a recruiter, you should always measure data like email opens, reply rate, link clicks and file downloads.
-It helps you optimise your content for a better conversion.
+As a recruiter, you should always measure data like email opens, reply rate, link clicks, and file downloads.
+It helps you optimize your content for better conversion.